eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Replying to a tweet will also prefill the `@handle` of anyone mentioned in the tweet.
 Replying to a retweet will additionally prefill the `@handle` of the person who retweeted it.
 In some cases, it may be polite to remove some of these; you only need the original author's `@handle` to make a reply.
 (It's not uncommon to accumulate multiple mentions, then end up in an extended conversation with only one other person, while constantly notifying several third parties.)

 * In official clients (Web and Android, at least), long threads of tweets are collapsed on your timeline.
 Only the first tweet and the last _two_ tweets are visible.
 If you have a lot to say about something, it's a good idea to put the important bits in one of those three tweets where your followers will actually see them.
+This is another reason it's polite to thread your tweets together — it saves people from having their timelines flooded by your tweetstorm.

     Sometimes, it's possible to see multiple "branches" of the same conversation on your timeline.
 For example, if A makes a few tweets, and B and C both reply, and you follow all three of them, then you'll see B's replies and C's replies separately.
-Clients don't handle this particularly well and it can become a bit of a clusterfuck.
+Clients don't handle this particularly well and it can become a bit of a clusterfuck, with the same root tweet appearing multiple times.

 * Because official clients treat a thread as a single unit, you can effectively "bump" your own tweet by replying to it.
-Your reply is new, so it'll appear on your followers' timelines.
-But the client will also include the first tweet in the thread as context, regardless of its age.
+Your reply is new, so it'll appear on your followers' timelines; but the client will also include the first tweet in the thread as context, regardless of its age.

 * When viewing a single tweet, official clients may not show the replies in chronological order.
 Usually the "best" replies are bumped to the top.
 "Best" is entirely determined by Twitter, but it seems to work fairly well.
 If you reply to yourself, your own replies will almost certainly appear first.

 * If reply to a tweet with `@foo heya`, and `@foo` later renames their account to `@quux`, the tweet will retain its threading even though it no longer mentions the author of the parent tweet.
 However, your reply will now appear on your profile, because it doesn't begin with the handle of an existing user.
+Note that this means it's fairly easy for a non-follower to figure out what you renamed your account to, by searching for replies to your old name.

 * Threads are preserved even if some of the tweets are hidden (either because you've blocked some participants, or because they have their accounts set to private).
 Those tweets won't appear for you, but any visible replies to them will.